Rosettea/Hilbish/docs/api/readline.md

 am confident that murex will no longer be the primary driver for features, bugs or other code changes)

+line reader library
+The readline module is responsible for reading input from the user.
+The readline module is what Hilbish uses to read input from the user, including all the interactive features of Hilbish like history search, syntax highlighting, everything.
+The global Hilbish readline instance is usable at `hilbish.editor`.

 Package terminal provides support functions for dealing with terminals, as commonly found on UNIX systems.